 See the Buying Guide for this item's required, recommended, and additional accessories.

 PASCO’s durable, reliable Force Sensor has been designed specifically for the student physics lab.
-Wide-range, high-frequency response and a low noise transducer help generate excellent impulse graphs, smooth harmonic motion data, and more.
+Its wide-range, high-frequency response and a low noise transducer help generate excellent impulse graphs, smooth harmonic motion data, and more.
 The sensor’s special strain gauge consistently generates the same output for the same force and is designed to minimize side loads.
 Damping materials reduce vibrations caused by collisions without affecting results.
 Any dynamics cart accessories can be mounted on top of the Force Sensor.

 - Ignores Side Loads

 - Built-in Accessory Tray